-- Life expectancy for both males and females is lower than the national rate with healthy life rates for males significantly lower.
-The variation increases when looking at locality level information with an approximate six year variation between the highest and lowest areas. - Levels of long-term health conditions are much higher than the national average especially Hypertension and Chronic Kidney Disease.
-Other factors such as obesity, respiratory diseases, mental health disorders and depression are higher in Sefton than nationally.
+- Although life expectancy overall is close to the national levels unacceptable variation still exists within the least affluent areas.
+There is approximately a seven-year variance from the highest to lowest life expectancy levels within the Southport and Formby wards in both males and females. - Levels of long-term health conditions are much higher than the national average especially patients with Hypertension, Non-diabetic hyperglycaemia, Atrial Fibrillation and Cancer.
+Other factors such as obesity, respiratory diseases and mental health disorders are higher in Sefton than nationally along with Dementia.